gr8mustachio/ux-dawdle/phaseIII/README.md

   3. No experience
   4. 6 Years of experience with LMMS, FL Studio
   5. 2 years of experience with Garage Band, various others
+  6. 13 years experience with FL Studio, Ableton
+  7. About a weeks worth of experience with FL Studio

 General Feedback
   - Needs more visual feedback